reymom/ic2P2ramp/README.md

 ### Backend Canister

-The Backend Canister handles the core business logic of the IC2P2Ramp protocol.
+The Backend Canister handles the core business logic of the icRamp protocol.
 It manages orders, communicates with the EVM RPC canister for blockchain interactions with the escrow in different EVM blockchains, such as Mantle and Polygon, and verifies paypal payments using the HTTPS Outcalls canister.

 ### Frontend Canister

-The Frontend Canister provides a user-friendly interface for interacting with the IC2P2Ramp protocol.
+The Frontend Canister provides a user-friendly interface for interacting with the icRamp protocol.
 Users can create and manage orders, view exchange rates, make payments and perform other related onramping and offramping operations.

 <p align="center" style="margin-top:25px">
 <img src="assets/blockchain_interaction_diagram.png" style="border-radius:10px">